asingh272024S/asingh272024S.github.io/docs/index.md

 Whether you're just starting at Virginia Tech or are on the cusp of graduation, using HokieSPA effectively will save you time, money, and unnecessary stress throughout your college tenure.

 If you ever get stuck or confused, always reach out to your academic advisor.
-Virginia Tech fosters a community of support, make sure to utilize it!
+Virginia Tech fosters a community of support; make sure to utilize it!

 **:link: Useful Links for Further Information:**